joshheinrichs/frequency-generator/README.md

 A simple command line tool for generating vorbis audio files with specific frequencies.
 Type `frequency-generator -h` for full usage information.
-No input validation is performed at the moment, so don't be surprised if things don't work properly if you disrespect the
+No input validation is performed at the moment, so don't be surprised when things don't work properly if you disrespect the
 [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem).